 These chest wall conditions are not life-threatening.
-However, some sunken chest walls might cause discomfort such as: difficulty breathing, chest pain, fatigue, scoliosis and difficulty playing sports because of the pressure on the chest.
+However, some sunken chest walls might cause discomfort such as difficulty breathing, chest pain, fatigue, scoliosis and difficulty playing sports because of the pressure on the chest.
 Depending on how sunken the chest wall is and if there are any symptoms, surgery may or may not be needed.

-If you are concerned that your child may have a chest wall disorder or you are seeking treatment, please call us to schedule an appointment with the pediatric general surgeons at Arkansas Children's.
+If you are concerned that your child may have a chest wall disorder or you are seeking treatment, please call us to schedule an appointment with the general pediatric surgeons at Arkansas Children's.